 Should these two succeed in being elected to the Fluvanna School Board, we can only hope that their predictable misdeeds will lead to a grassroots effort similar to what we saw in 2012 in the State of Wisconsin when the people of that state attempted to recall Governor Imperial Walker … I mean Scott Walker.
 And that the people of Louisa County will remain on guard against something like this happening to their top rated school system.

-A unique form of conservative hypocrisy, that is aided by the CV’s annual ritual of transforming their op-ed section the week before the election from a “rebuttal” page of previous political letters into a Republican show of faith.
-Actions which help conceal in plain sight their role in promoting Mr. Adams.
+Hypocrisy aided by the CV’s annual ritual of transforming their op-ed section the week before the election into a display of conservative faith, concealing in plain sight their role in promoting people like Mr. Adams.

-Like the sham debate they agreed to “moderate” for the recently resurrected Mineral Industrial Development Corporation, or how they refused to print statements from both the Koren campaign, and the Louisa Democratic Committee, categorically denying Republican Party of Virginia’s claims.
+Like the sham debate they agreed to “moderate” for the recently resurrected Mineral Industrial Development Corporation, and refusing to print statements from both the Koren campaign, and the Louisa Democratic Committee, categorically denying the Republican Party of Virginia’s false claims.

-The problem with covering local issues like this is that in lieu of any meaningful discussion of the issues and the candidates, such tabloid journalism only serves to reinforce their reader’s already questionable decision making skills, or address the fact that many of them chose to vote strictly along tribal lines, allowing them walk away any responsibility for their own actions.
+The problem with this is that in lieu of any meaningful discussion of the issues and the candidates, tabloid journalism only serves to reinforce their reader’s already questionable decision making skills, or address the fact that many of them chose to vote strictly along tribal lines, allowing them walk away any responsibility for their own actions.

 Although as the deeds of these local officials become more obvious, such hypocrisy will be even harder to ignore in the years to come.